standardgalactic/zet/about.md

 [formal specification of Arm's processor architecture](#mechanized-processor-specification).
 The methodology and tools are in daily use by Arm's processor teams and the specification has been [publicly released](/arm-v8_3/).
+This work inspired RISC-V to do the same and Intel has publicly stated an intention to create a public, formal x86 specification.

 I was a founding member of Arm's team that developed the [Scalable Vector Extension](#vector-processing): a major new wide-vector instruction set that is used by